mitogen-hq/mitogen/docs/index.rst

 ------------

-The Python ``econtext`` package implements external *execution contexts*: an execution context is somewhere you can run Python code external to your main process, even on a remote machine.
+The Python ``econtext`` package implements external *execution contexts*: an execution context is somewhere you can run Python functions external to your main process, even on a remote machine.

 There is **no requirement for installing packages, copying files around, writing shell scripts, upfront configuration, or providing any secondary link